Articles 10 out of 217 | Showing 1 records/page

 The strategy also looks to take a fresh look at Level 2 childcare qualification requirements.
 It is also looking to consult on allowing those with Early Years Teacher Status (EYTS), and its predecessor Early Years Professional Status (EYPS) to lead nursery and reception classes in maintained schools.

 In addition, the minister is focused on developing a qualification in Special Educational Needs and Disabilities (SEND), so that staff can get recognition for these specialist skills.

-Ms Tanuku welcomed 'new moves to define career pathways' and a revision of the current Level 2 qualification but warned of “fresh opportunities for early years teachers in schools could be a negative development without support for the day care sector to match schools’ pay and conditions.”
+Ms Tanuku welcomed a revision of the current Level 2 qualification but warned of “fresh opportunities for early years teachers in schools could be a negative development without support for the day care sector to match schools’ pay and conditions.”

-The minister said revised statutory guidance had been published today for local authorities and providers on the Government's 30 hours free childcare scheme.
+Caroline Dinenage also announced revised statutory guidance had been published for local authorities and childcare providers on the Government's 30 hours free childcare scheme.

 "Providers can absolutely charge for meals and additional services, as well as hours outside the free entitlements.
 However, this must be optional for parents, and parents must not be required to purchase a meal or take up extras in order to access a free entitlement place", the minister said.